michaeluno/amazon-auto-links/readme.txt

 5. **Setting Page** (Selecting Templates)

 == Changelog ==

+= 5.1.0 - 01/30/2021 =
+- Added the Gutenberg block, "Auto Amazon Links: Unit", that displays selected unit outputs.
+- Fixed a bug that SVG definition elements affecting the content height.

 = 5.0.8 - 01/27/2021 =
 - Fixed a bug that oEmbed output height has not been automatically adjusted in the front-end in recent WordPress versions.